-(amounts expressed in thousands of US dollars, except where indicated - Unaudited)
+For the period ended September 30, 2023 and 2022 (amounts expressed in thousands of US dollars, except where indicated - Unaudited)

 "Arbitration").
-The Company received the \$1,111 appeal bond funds from DynaUSA which is recorded in other income on the statements of loss and comprehensive loss.
+The Company received the \$1,111 appeal bond funds from DynaUSA which was recorded in other income on the statements of loss and comprehensive loss.

-The Circuit Court rejected the appeal lodged by Texas-based DynaResource Inc. ("DynaUSA") and its Mexican subsidiary ("DynaMexico") to vacate the Arbitral Award, which had found that DynaUSA had improperly diluted the Company's interest in the San Jose de Gracia Mexican mining project, which Goldgroup had earned into pursuant to an option agreement between the Company and DynaUSA (the "Agreement")
+The Circuit Court rejected the appeal lodged by DynaUSA and DynaMexico to vacate the Arbitral Award, which had found that DynaUSA had improperly diluted the Company's interest in the San Jose de Gracia Mexican mining project, which Goldgroup had earned into pursuant the Agreement.

-On December 6, 2019 the 11th Federal Circuit Collegiate Court in México denied Goldgroup's Amparo regarding the USD \$48 million claim and on February 20, 2020 a Mexico City court issued a judgement in favour of DynaMexico.
+On December 6, 2019, the 11th Federal Circuit Collegiate Court in México denied Goldgroup's Amparo regarding the USD \$48 million claim and on February 20, 2020 a Mexico City court issued a judgment in favour of DynaMexico.
 The Company will continue to pursue all legal avenues in Mexico to achieve a favorable resolution to the dispute.
 On August 28, 2020, DynaMexico sought recognition of the judgment under the Texas Uniform Foreign-Country Money Judgment Recognition Act.
 This lawsuit was dismissed by the Court for want of jurisdiction on November 30, 2020.
 DynaMexico filed a Motion for new trial on December 30, 2020.
 The motion for a new trial was overruled by operation of law on February 15, 2021.

-On February 23, 2022, Goldgroup filed another Motion for Contempt against DynaResources, asserting that DynaResources had not fully complied with the Court's September 3, 2021 order or with the non-monetary relief mandated by the Court's May 9, 2019 final judgment.
+On February 23, 2022, Goldgroup filed another Motion for Contempt against DynaUSA, asserting that DynaUSA had not fully complied with the Court's September 3, 2021 order or with the non-monetary relief mandated by the Court's May 9, 2019 final judgment.
 That motion was fully briefed as of March 18, 2022, and is awaiting the Court's ruling.

-On December 4, 2020 DynaMexico filed another claim seeking recognition of the judgment under the Texas Uniform Foreign-County Money Judgment Recognition Act.
+On December 4, 2020, DynaMexico filed another claim seeking recognition of the judgment under the Texas Uniform Foreign-County Money Judgment Recognition Act.
 The Company has filed a Special Appearance, Motion to Dismiss for Improper Venue, and Motion for Non-Recognition in response.
-A hearing was held on the Special Appearance and Motion to Dismiss for Improper Venue on February 8, 2021 and on May 12, 2021 The 134th Judicial District Court, as a District Court of the State of Texas, ruled it is not required to recognize DynaMexico's foreign judgment from the country of Mexico.
+A hearing was held on the Special Appearance and Motion to Dismiss for Improper Venue on February 8, 2021 and on May 12, 2021, the 134th Judicial District Court, as a District Court of the State of Texas, ruled it is not required to recognize DynaMexico's foreign judgment from the country of Mexico.
 DynaUSA has appealed this decision and the appeal has been fully briefed and oral arguments were held on April 20, 2022.
-On May 2, 2023 the court of appeals dismissed DynaUSA's appeal.
+On May 2, 2023, the court of appeals dismissed DynaUSA's appeal.